Vidip/Python-CleanCode/README.md

 # Python-CleanCode
-Python Code Displaying Clean Code and SOLID Principles
+Python Code Displaying Clean Code and SOLID Principles generally used in day to day python programming.

 Python Main Object Oriented Concepts can be seen in file cafelocation.py <br/>